isomerpages/moe-catholichigh/_dual-track-curriculum/Subjects Offered (IP & OP)/Aesthetics.md

 | Art, Design and Technology * 	| Learning about<br><br>– Elements and Principles of Art and Design<br>– Creative Exploration in 2D Media<br>– Creative Exploration in Digital Media<br>– Art Appreciation<br><br>– Computer-aided Design e.g. Sketchpro 	| Learning about<br><br>– Creative Exploration in 3D Media<br>– Creative Exploration in Digital Media<br>– Art Appreciation<br>– 3D Design and Printing 	|
 | General Music 	| Learning about<br><br>– Elements of Music<br>– Drumming / Keyboard<br>– Song Cover 	| Learning about<br><br>– Instrument: Guitar<br>– Soundscape / Song Writing<br>Digital Audio Workstation 	|
 | Food and Consumer Education 	| Learning about<br><br>Food and Nutrition<br>Culinary Skills 	|  	|

+Insert video here.

+#### Signature Programmes

+MEP@CHS offers a comprehensive music programme for students with the aptitude and passion for music.
+Find out more about MEP@CHS [here](https://staging.d26k7rl81eo6rb.amplifyapp.com/secondary/Talent-Development/music-elective-programme/).

+One of the signature programmes in our Aesthetics programme is Rapid Prototyping with 3D printers under Design and Technology class.
+In this programme, students use a 3D design software and work with rapid prototyping and fabrication tools, i.e. the 3-D printing machine, to experiment and realize their designs.
+Students will be able to improve their abstract designs by looking at the prototypes and refine their designs towards a final product.
+This process of integrating technology with rapid prototyping skills aims to nurture our students towards a community of makers.